jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 I know this in my soul.
 After my speech improved as a claims adjuster, I looked around and realized how valuable the job was.
 I processed 7,000+ claims and spoke with 30,000+ people from all walks of life.
 By getting into people's shoes when their furnaces dies cars crash, houses flood, the job is basically a massive experiment on our economy for anyone empathetic enough to listen to people's pains.
 For a political economy student, being a claims adjuster was an intellectual gold mine.

 The ultimate lesson was how often people struggle to understand our modern life.
 We live in a world of increasing complexity but diminishing comprehension.
 Wealthy white-collar executives or wage-earning blue-collar workers are equally perplexed when confronted with a car crash or a malfunctioning piece of technology.
 People rarely know what items they even have, never mind how they work, or especially what best-practices, customs, rules, regulations, laws we're supposed to follow when using them.
 Everyone is buying, selling, using this stuff but is just a glitch away from asking, "doesn't my insurance cover this" to a person on the phone as if I had a magic wand to erase their problems.

 I was so often a customer's best hope, yet all I had was a Google search and a stingy checkbook.

 Modern technology has completely changed how evolution selects us in the game of life.
 Just compare the top causes of death in modern America and ancient societies (circa 500 BC) to see our new selection pressure.
 Modern America's list is dominated by chronic diseases like heart disease, diabetes, and suicide, each linked to modern lifestyle of sedation and isolation.
 Ancient societies' top causes were infectious diseases, injuries, and accidents, related to poor sanitation, limited medical care, and wars.
 It's no surprise that raccoons have tooth decay problems, obesity, and among their top killers are also car crashes.

-Species can die slowly, and our falling birthrate is a case in point.
-While many blame youth as negligent, the evolutionary truth is more complex: our economy clings to a bygone era's lifestyle, with baby boomers monopolizing resources and blocking technological evolution.
+Species can die off slowly, and our falling birthrate is a case in point.
+While many blame youth as negligent, the evolutionary truth is more complex: our economy clings to a bygone era's lifestyle, with baby boomers monopolizing resources and blocking technological evolution as seen in the never ending stream of movie remakes and "all new" car commercials.
 Their resistance maintains an unsustainable suburban, car culture, one job for life dream.

 They take "sunshine" from the younger generation's "acorns" in the economic forest by clinging to their comfortable office culture and Microsoft Office toolset they learned in the 1980s in order to preserve their corporate positions and union jobs.
 Most have no idea what HTML or SQL mean, leaving the whatever "black moths" exist in modern technology to be limited to another consumer product instead of the adaptation we need to ward off evolution's stare and find new ways to better survive, gather resources, and procreate.

 Evolution cannot select us for our best intentions, only the realities of our ignorance.
-Evolution is constantly saying "no" to many aspects of our modern lifestyle but we're so focused on our genes and personality our identity isn't tuned to listen.
+Evolution is constantly saying "no" to many aspects of our modern lifestyle, but we're so focused on our genes and personality our identity isn't tuned to listen.

 Answer this yourself, what is more concerning in your daily life.
 If you sprain your ankle or if your water pipes freeze and burst while you're on vacation.
 Our ancestors might get caught by a lion on the first scenario, but today you'd likely shrug it off, call in sick, and watch Netflix for a few days.
 But the second may cause you to go bankrupt.
-I should know, I had to deny those claims because the homeowner broke an unknown condition of their insurance policy.
+I should know, I had to deny some claims because the homeowner broke an unknown condition of their insurance policy.
 If the homeowner was technologically self-aware enough to turn the home's water off—a two minute job—they'd save themselves years of hardships and earn a wink from evolution.

 Yet, we do not study the "extended phenotype" part of ourselves.
 We are barely conscious of our technological identities and do not proactively evolve powers to keep evolution happy.
 How many people identify with their gender, race, or heritage, in comparison to the tools they use to collect resources?
 Technological identity is who we really are when we strip away labels—it's the tools we each use, the problems we solve, and the ways we adapt to survive and thrive in a constantly changing world.

-Being unaware or clueless about most modern tools, we are like raccoons using technology we come across thinking that things like genetics, education, or parenting the reason for our success and failure.
+Being unaware or clueless about most modern tools, we are like raccoons using technology we come across thinking that things genetics, education, or parenting the reason for our success and failure.
 As evolution punishes us for our ignorance, we must look in the mirror and be honest about what we see...

 A person who rants and chants about human genes and/or personality, but is in reality fighting to control tools, even ones as simple as a pencil.